Ross's goose: Description

-Ross's goose have a rounded head above a short neck.
-The bill is short and triangular, and has a bluish base with warty structures that increase in prominence with age.
-Adults are identified by all-white secondary feathers, while juveniles' will be dark centered.
+Ross's goose has a rounded head above a short neck.
+The bill is short and triangular and has a bluish base with warty structures that increase in prominence with age.
+Adults are identified by all-white secondary feathers, while juveniles' are dark centered.
 Females average 6% smaller than males.
-Legs will begin as olive gray on goslings and turn deep red as they mature.
+Legs begin as olive gray on goslings and turn deep red as they mature.